 See them also in, Thanksgiving Table Setting: When Three’s a Charm, and Birds of a Feather Gather Together.

 For a number of years, I always hosted book club in November.
 The group liked to gather here then, because they enjoyed seeing my Thanksgiving decorations.

 I’ve had numerous people tell me I’m the only person they know who has Pilgrim and Native American figures.
 Maybe it’s because Thanksgiving is my favorite holiday?
 Or, because I love to decorate for every seasons and holiday?
 Or both?

 Thanksgiving Figures Throughout The House

-Gracing the fireplace mantel is this heartwarming Native Indian couple They too have joined a past Thanksgiving tablescape.
-I found them on clearance at a department store, while Christmas shopping.
+Normally, gracing the fireplace mantel is this heartwarming Native Indian couple I found them on clearance at a department store, while Christmas shopping.
 I love their simplicity and natural color.
 Faces, hands, feet and corn are made of wood and look hand carved.
 Although quite tall, they’re very lightweight.

 Even in the Kitchen!